FreBio/komics/README.md

 ### Introduction
+The rKOMICS software suite includes the python3.7 package KOMICS and the R package rKOMICS.
+These two software packages facilitate the assembly, circularization and downstream analyses of mitochondrial genomes in trypanosomatids.

-KOMICS is a python3.7 package that aids in the assembly and circularization of mitochondrial genomes in trypanosomatids (Van den Broeck et al. 2020).
-The input is reads in FASTQ format, and the output is maxicircle and circularized minicircles in FASTA format.
+The input of KOMICS is reads in FASTQ format, and the output is maxicircle and circularized minicircles in FASTA format.

 Please report any issues or questions to frederik.vandenbroeck AT kuleuven.be